-The Navy has determined that implementing Alternative 2 may affect, but is not likely to adversely affect, the marbled murrelet and has initiated informal consultation with the USFWS.
-ESA documentation will be included in the Final EA, Appendix D.
+The Navy has determined that implementing Alternative 2 may affect, but is not likely to adversely affect, the marbled murrelet.
+Therefore, as required by section 7 of the ESA, the Navy consulted with the USFWS requesting concurrence with this determination for the marbled murrelet.
+The USFWS concurred with the Navy's finding in a letter dated July 19, 2024, included in Appendix D.